India denies seeking US mediation on Kashmir

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 "We have seen @POTUS's [President of the United States] remarks to the press that he is ready to mediate, if requested by India & Pakistan, on Kashmir issue.
-No such request has been made by PM @narendramodi to US President," MEA Spokesperson Raveesh Kumar said in a tweet, reports the Indian media.
+No such request has been made by PM @narendramodi to US President," MEA spokesperson Raveesh Kumar said in an alter night tweet, reports the Indian media.

 He added: "It has been India's consistent position that all outstanding issues with Pakistan are discussed only bilaterally.
 Any engagement with Pakistan would require an end to cross border terrorism.
 The Shimla Agreement & the Lahore Declaration provide the basis to resolve all issues between India & Pakistan bilaterally."

 "We have seen @POTUS's [President of the United States] remarks to the press that he is ready to mediate, if requested by India & Pakistan, on Kashmir issue.
-No such request has been made by PM @narendramodi to US President," MEA Spokesperson Raveesh Kumar said in a tweet, reports the Indian media.
+No such request has been made by PM @narendramodi to US President," MEA spokesperson Raveesh Kumar said in an alter night tweet, reports the Indian media.

 He added: "It has been India's consistent position that all outstanding issues with Pakistan are discussed only bilaterally.
 Any engagement with Pakistan would require an end to cross border terrorism.
 The Shimla Agreement & the Lahore Declaration provide the basis to resolve all issues between India & Pakistan bilaterally."